rverzinkevicius/tacho_speedo/README.md

 25V 10000uF electrolytic capacitor or several in parallel, i have used 6 capacitors 2200uF each.
 This will provide enough power for D1 mini to save odometer and trip to memory after switching ignition off.

 Pushbutton. wired to ground.
 Short press switches between color schemes, long press (over 3s)- resets trip.
-It is possible to use capacitive sensor placed behind plastic trim, so no hole drilling etc. Small change in code will be required as capacitive button goes high when activated.
-Line 114 from
+It is possible to use capacitive sensor placed behind plastic trim, so no hole drilling etc.

-if (digitalRead(button) == LOW)

-to

-if (digitalRead(button) == HIGH)

 ![img](https://pg-cdn-a2.datacaciques.com/wm/NDAy/4174414326/2681266511.jpg)